 - Hang a shoe and purse organizer inside your closet or behind your door to hang clothes, shoes, scarves, cap, etc.

-- Put out of season clothes in space-saving vacuum boxes.
+- Put out-of-season clothes in space-saving vacuum boxes.

-Living away from home also enables you to share a living space with a complete stranger and learning to coexist.
+Living away from home also enables you to share a living space with a complete stranger and learn to coexist.
 If your roommate happens to be cooperative and friendly, you can share items like a blow dryer, fan, a small fridge, coffee maker, blender, iron, CD or DVD player, stereo, and iron board and save some cash as well as space.
 Having two iron boards, mirrors, bulletin boards are just going to clutter up precious space.
 Do remember, privacy or blackout curtains, noise-canceling earbuds, and sleep masks are a good idea to get some much-needed space in a shared room during the research and writing.

 Healthy eating is one of the topics that frequently come up in discussions about dorm life.
 Unhealthy snacking and poor food choices can lead to weight gain and health problems.
 Hot plates, microwaves aren’t allowed as it is in your room and you don’t have time to cook, but you can use the microwave in the kitchenette to whip up quick meals like noodles, rice, mac and cheese, etc., or choose healthier options at the cafeteria and dining hall.
-Also, stock up healthy snacks in your dorm room like energy bars, nuts, whole-grain crackers, cereals, canned food, and keep healthy perishable food items like milk, cheese, eggs, fresh fruits and salad in your mini-fridge.
+Also, stock up on healthy snacks in your dorm room like energy bars, nuts, whole-grain crackers, cereals, canned food, and keep healthy perishable food items like milk, cheese, eggs, fresh fruits, and salad in your mini-fridge.

 Students who try to drag everything but the kitchen sink to their college find themselves in a fix rapidly, as limited space means they have to throw many things away.
 Knowing how to pack for college responsibly would help you make the transition smoother, and it would also enrich your experience.
-The responsibilities that follow living independently are part and parcel of the experience of growing up and become a responsible adult.
+The responsibilities that follow living independently are part and parcel of the experience of growing up and becoming a responsible adult.
 When young people learn to live in co-shared spaces, they learn to tolerate differences, respect others, and get along.